kameit00/bank-account-icons/README.md

 ### rainbow

-A theme with a rainbow gradient and solid background and foreground colors.
+A theme with a rainbow gradient and solid background colors.

 ### solid